rajeshwari269/ment-hub/README.md

 Navigating college life — from academics and internships to placements and time management — can be challenging. **Menthub** was created to:

 - Help students get guidance from peers in relevant areas.
+- Enable peer-to-peer mentorship based on experience and skills.
 - Enable students to **volunteer as mentors** based on their strengths.
 - Provide a smart **profile-based matching system** using machine learning.
 - Build a positive environment of support and shared growth.